 This is the result of the rigid quality check which every app goes through on AppStore.
 You can upload an app on PlayStore within 24-hours as they do not have the same rigid quality check.
 Needless to say, there are super powerful applications built by Apple like iMovie and Garageband which are only available on the iPhone with no direct alternative on Android.

 Even though I mentioned twice about apps not being available on Android or the lack of quality Applications on Android, I never mentioned the core reason behind it.
-It’s not about the different revenue sharing program between AppStore and PlayStore. (which btw is same at 30%).
+It’s not about the different revenue sharing program between AppStore and PlayStore. (which btw is the same at 30%).
 The primary reason is that Android allows you to install and run applications directly by using the apk file.
 This affects a lot of developers as their paid apps/games are made available on pirated websites.

 These websites offer the application for free which can be sideloaded by a 9-year-old as well (Sub to Pewdiepie).
 I really dislike Android because they have still not fixed a way to solve this issue!